Maui wildfires map: Where are the Hawaii fires?

 Wildfire roars through Hawaii’s historic Lahaina

-Thousands of residents in Hawaii have been racing to escape their homes as deadly wildfires swept across the island of Maui, killing at least 36 people in one of the worst US wildfires in recent years.
+Thousands of residents in Hawaii have been racing to escape their homes as deadly wildfires swept across the island of Maui, killing at least 89 people in what is now the deadliest US wildfire incident for more than 100 years.

 US senator Brian Schatz said the historic town of Lahaina, which dates back to the 1700s, is almost totally burnt to the ground, with the blaze leaving behind smoking piles of rubble where historic buildings stood.

-Maui County officials said that at least 36 people have died, with dozens others injured.
+Maui County officials said that tens of thousands of people have been evacuated from the island by air, with dozens of injured in addition to those killed.

 The fires were whipped by strong winds from Hurricane Dora passing far to the south.
 It’s the latest in a series of disasters caused by extreme weather around the globe this summer.
 Experts say climate change is increasing the likelihood of such events.